Due diligence when buying potentially contaminated land

 DEFRA Statutory Guidance (2012) makes clear that Part 2A is intended as a safety net, not the primary mechanism for dealing with contamination.
 The planning system addresses most contaminated sites when they come forward for development.
 Part 2A exists for sites where contamination poses unacceptable risks and no development is planned.

-Part IIA of the Environmental Protection Act 1990 was inserted by the Environment Act 1995 and came into force in 2000.
+Part IIA of the Environmental Protection Act 1990 was inserted by the Environment Act 1995 and came into force in 2000 in England and Scotland (2001 in Wales).
 It establishes the formal contaminated land regime in England, Wales, and Scotland, creating a structured process for identifying contaminated land and requiring its remediation.

 The regime is built around the pollutant linkage model.
 Three elements must be present before land can be formally determined as contaminated: a contaminant source, a pathway through which it can reach a receptor, and a receptor that could be harmed.
 If any one element is missing, the land cannot be determined as contaminated under Part 2A, regardless of how much contamination is physically present in the soil.